ucbi/uniform/guides/assessment/Use Cases.md

 patching process across dozens of apps becomes much simpler and less time-intensive.

-The Eject System also helps us accomplish _sharing capabilities_ among apps.
+The Uniform System also helps us accomplish _sharing capabilities_ among apps.
 In the process of building an application, we create a UI component for suggesting results as the user types.
 Without any extra effort, since our UI library is shared among all applications, this component becomes instantly